AgentO3/what-is-devops/README.md

   - Empathy Between Dev and Ops
   - & Beyond
     - The Customer
-    - The Business
+    - Sales
   - How?
     - Sharing, Communicating, Collaborating
   - Why?
     - To Be A Highly Effective IT Organization
     - Respond Quickly To Customers Needs
+    - To Save Marrages
+      - Ops Is Not The Fire Department
+        - Capacity planning
+        - Problem prevention
+      - Sysadmins != # of Servers

 - Intro
   - Developer @VividCortex
   - Helping Make Awesome
   - Home Brewing
+  - Specal Thanks
+    - Debrah & Neon Guild

 - DevOps Culture
   - Agile & Lean As Applied To Ops
-  - Ops Should Not Be A Blocker
+  - Ops Should Not The Blocker
     - Codify Your Knowledge
+    - Remove The Humans
   - Ops For Everyone
     - Empower Others
   - Building Bridges Not Silos
   - Mutual Interest in Learning & Growing

 - That's Nothing New!
-  - Your right!
+  - Your right!, & It's ok
   - "It's all been done before." - The Barenaked Ladies
   - IT & Programming is as driven by trend as the fashion industry is.